A professor at the University of Padua has created a sculpture of Christ based on a 3D rendering of the Shroud of Turin:

 The common ideology of the unions and the socialists made for a profitable long-term alliance.
 Each sought to overthrow the existing order, each proclaimed an entitlement to the property of others, and each was quick to resort to violence when lawful means were unproductive.
 Within two years of the institution of Labor Day, a quarter of a million workers in Chicago walked off their jobs, demanding a shorter work week (but the same pay).
 As so many strikes do, this one resulted in violence when police attempting to disperse the crowd at the Haymarket Square were attacked with a dynamite bomb.
 Seven police officers were killed.
 They would be the first victims of the new century of union, socialist violence.

 The unions have long cultivated the myth that their reason for existence is the promotion of workers’ rights, but from their earliest days the opposite has been true.
 Shortly after the Civil War, as black Americans flooded northern industrial areas in search of jobs, labor unions such as The Brotherhood of Railroad Firemen and Brotherhood of Railway Trainmen prohibited the admission of black members.
 They also banned Catholics.
-Consequently, the railroads employed almost exclusively white protestants whose wages were kept high not because of the value generated for their employer, but through race and religion-based discrimination which kept a significant number of minorities from competing for the same jobs.
+Consequently, the railroads employed almost exclusively white … Read the rest

 I am either 1/64 or 1/128th or 1/256th American Indian, depending upon which genealogy records you believe and various other